 If you follow up with an ohmmeter front to back ratio test, then it is highly unlikely you will have any sort of diode faults that you did not find.....unless the diodes fail at elevated temperature, which is quite rare.

 The following sources have solid metal mounts for your diode board:

 All mounts, rubber or the above all-metal aftermarket ones, are a PIA to install...some tricks to it for the difficult starter motor side of the mounts, but the modification is VERY worthwhile.
-Once you install metal mounts, you will NOT have to remove them ever again for replacement; and, you gain electrical benefits.
-Installing the mounts is very easy if you are also doing a timing chest/chain type of job.
+Once you install metal mounts, you will NOT have to remove them ever again, and you gain electrical benefits.
+Installing the mounts is very easy if you are also doing a timing chest/chain/sprockets/guides type of job.
 In any event, it IS worthwhile, and highly recommended!!!
-There are some photos, etc., on one way of accessing the mounts on the above Thunderchild's website: http://thunderchild-design.com/miscstuff.html
+There are some photos, etc., showing one way of accessing the mounts on the above Thunderchild's website: http://thunderchild-design.com/miscstuff.html

 I highly recommend that the new metal mounts NOT be tightened down in the rearward area until the diode board is pushed over the forward threaded area of the new mounts.
 Failure to follow this CAN result in a broken diode board mount area if you install the mounts first, and board later.